metawidget/metawidget-js/README.md

 # metawidget-js

 Metawidget is a pluggable Javascript Form Generator.

-It comes with plug-ins for many input formats (JSON objects, JSON schema, REST calls etc) and output targets (Angular, Bootstrap, JQuery Mobile, Node etc) or you can easily add your own.
+It comes with plug-ins for many input formats...

+ * JSON objects
+ * JSON Schema
+ * REST calls; etc

+...and output targets...

+ * Angular
+ * Bootstrap
+ * JQuery UI
+ * JQuery Mobile
+ * Node; etc

+...or you can easily add your own.

 ## Quick Start